 - whether there is insulation

-- whether you're installing the system to an existing floor or as part of a whole refurbishment or new-build project.
+- whether you're installing as part of a whole refurbishment or new-build project.

-These elements will also all affect the wattage of system you get.
+These elements will also affect the wattage of system you get.

 If it's not fitted correctly, there is more of a risk of a fault occurring – which you might not discover until you've laid the flooring on top.
 To avoid this, make sure you follow the supplied manual and test the system before it's covered.

-If you do damage the system while installing it, you can buy repair kits for around £20.
-Visit our page on underfloor heating cost and installation to find out more about what the installation involves.
+For electric systems, if you do damage it while installing it, you can buy repair kits for around £20.